jsh58/NGmerge/README.md

 NGmerge analyzes unaligned paired-end reads in [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format).
 The input files can be gzip-compressed.
 Multiple sets of input files can be specified, comma-separated (or space-separated, in quotes).

 The input files must list the reads in the same order.
-The program requires that the paired reads' headers match, at least up to the first space character.
+The program requires that the paired reads' headers match, at least up to the first space character (or whatever alternative character is specified by `-t`).

 An input file of interleaved reads can be analyzed by not specifying a `-2` file.
 Also, it is possible to read from `stdin` using `-`, e.g. `-1 -`.